You see a check-in, and you want to reply as a brewery, but wondering how the otherside will react. What's the best way to handle this situation?

 How Should I Respond to a Negative Review?

 We know it's hard to see negative reviews for your beers.
-At Untappd, we see these all the time for some of our products and services and as passionate people, it's hard to not get frustrated.
 Before responding to a negative review, take a deep breath and think very carefully about what you are going to write.
 Or even better, don't think too much: just keep it simple by thanking your customer for the patronage and feedback.

 When someone gives you a poor rating, it can feel horrible - especially have all the hard work you have put into the brewing process.
 As a small business, founder or sole proprietor, sometimes these reviews can feel like a personal attack on you!